Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “For the whole history of humanity, a species going extinct meant an irreparable loss [HOOK].
 However, the scientists have just returned the dire wolves that died out about 12,500 years ago to life [TOPIC SENTENCE].
 The potential consequences may impact current floral and fauna ecosystems [CONTEXT SENTENCE].
 Therefore, returning an extinct species to life is both a great scientific advancement and an ethical and ecological threat [THESIS STATEMENT]. ”

-“Extinct animals have always been a part of our planet’s history.”
+Weak Example: "Extinct animals have always been a part of our planet's history."
+(This statement is factual but offers no fresh perspective or intrigue.)

-“The ability to recover generic material of an extinct species, as already done with dire wolves, is a crucial breakthrough for our survival skills.”
+Strong Example: "The ability to recover genetic material of an extinct species, as already done with dire wolves, represents a crucial breakthrough for our understanding of survival and our place in the natural world."
+(This emphasizes the groundbreaking nature of the discovery and its far-reaching implications.)

 The Question Introduction

-The question introduction draws the reader in by engaging them directly with a thought-provoking question.
-It’s effective for reflection, rhetorical analysis, or personal narrative essays.
+A question introduction immediately draws the reader in by directly engaging them with a thought-provoking question.
+This approach is highly effective for essays that involve reflection, rhetorical analysis, or personal narratives.

 1. Analysis essay introduction example: Start with a universal unresolved question